Native Automation Mode

 Native automation limits the range of available browser interactions.
 As a result, the TestCafe team needs to come up with elaborate workarounds to keep all framework capabilities intact.

-Below is the list of capabilities that do not currently work in Native Automation mode.
+Below is the list of capabilities that do not currently work with native automation.
 Please be patient as the team works to resolve these issues.

 - TestCafe cannot run tests in remote browsers, cloud browsers, and mobile browsers.